Beyonce Produces, Curates & Sings on New 'Lion King' Album

 The album will feature global artists and be “steeped into the sounds of Africa,” according a post on the film’s Twitter account.

-The project is separate to the movie’s official soundtrack, releasing digitally on July 11, however the first single from both records is the same -- Beyonce’s song, “Spirit,” which will be released on Tuesday night.
+The project is separate to the movie’s official soundtrack, releasing digitally on July 11, however the first single from both records is the same -- Beyonce’s song, “Spirit,” which was released on Tuesday night.

 Fans quickly responded with their excitement, one simply replying with exclamation marks, while another wrote, “Coming for an Oscar.”